himanegi/himanegi/README.md

 # I am Himanshu Negi

-Welcome to my GitHub Page.
-I am a computer science student at Motilal Nehru National Institute of Technology, Allahabad.
+Welcome to my GitHub page.
+I am a CS student at Motilal Nehru National Institute of Technology, Allahabad.
 I'm a passionate front-end web developer (aspiring to be a full-stack developer) who is also interested in playing and making games with a pinch of competitive programming in the mix.
 Having tried my hands on few Adobe software, video editing also comes under the few interests I have.

 #